MichalGow/backup-wiki/README.md

-# Save mediawiki into HTML
+# Save MediaWiki into HTML

 Use this script to export the MediaWiki content into pretty HTML files.
 It is written in Z shell, but works in Bash too.